 One of the important point of the ATR measurement is the intimate contact between the sample and the ATR crystal.
 In the case of a conventional ATR accessory, the user cannot ensure where the sample is contacting the crystal making it difficult to know whether contact is with the bulk sample or with the foreign contaminant.

-JASCO’s latest FTIR accessory, ATR PRO ONE VIEW, can provide a direct visualization of the sample area in contact with the ATR crystal.
+JASCO’s latest FTIR accessory, ATR PRO 4X VIEW, can provide a direct visualization of the sample area in contact with the ATR crystal.
 This feature is quite effective to measure foreign materials on opaque substrate (paper, plastic, metal, etc.).

-ATR PRO ONE VIEW
+FT/IR-4X with ATR PRO 4X VIEW

 Foreign material on paper